deckhouse/virtualization/docs/ADMIN_GUIDE.md

 d8 k drain <nodename> --pod-selector vm.kubevirt.internal.virtualization.deckhouse.io/name --delete-emptydir-data
 ```

-After running the `d8 k drain` command, the node will go into the maintenance mode and no virtual machines will be able to start on it.
-To take it out of the maintenance mode, run the following command:
+After running the `d8 k drain` command, the node will enter maintenance mode and no virtual machines will be able to start on it.

+To take it out of maintenance mode, stop the `drain` command (Ctrl+C), then execute:

 ```bash
 d8 k uncordon <nodename>